restarone/comfortable-mexican-sofa-docs/Home.md

     ║  </html>                  ║       ║                           ║       ║  </html>                  ║
     ╚═══════════════════════════╝       ╚═══════════════════════════╝       ╚═══════════════════════════╝

-* First, a Layout is created.
-There you define your HTML structure for the page and tags that are used to populate content.
+**Step 1:** First, a Layout is created.
+There you define your HTML structure for the page and tags that are used to populate content.<br/>
-* Tags that were defined in the Layout dictate what form fields are going to be rendered during Page creation.
+**Step 2:** Tags that were defined in the Layout dictate what form fields are going to be rendered during Page creation.<br/>
-* When rendering a Page, Layout content and Page content (along with everything else) are merged and displayed.
+**Step 3:** When rendering a Page, Layout content and Page content (along with everything else) are merged and displayed.

----

 * **[[Tags: Page]]**
 * **[[Tags: Field]]**